benstoller/Custom-Clock-Maker/README.md

 How it works:

-1.Use the Add Time Interval button to add the desired amount of intervals you wish to use in the clock
+1. Use the Add Time Interval button to add the desired amount of intervals you wish to use in the clock

 -The remove button next to each interval can remove that interval.

-2.For each interval:
+2. For each interval:

 a.
 Enter the name.

 b.
 Enter the length.

 c.
 Select the appropriate current time standard from the dropdown list.

 3. Click the Create Time Standard button